SongGithub/personal-infra/README.md

 name servers of current hostzone.
 - run `bin/deploy_cfn dns dev`.
 This will create a CNAME record pointing to ELB DNS.

-## TLS cert setup
+### TLS cert setup

 It is designed to use ACM to provision TLS certificate which to be hosted on the ELB.
-There are 3 steps to do so:
+There are 2 steps to do so:
-- apply ACM cert with DNS validate method. running script `bin/create_dns_with_cert` will ensure a required temporary CNAME record to be created for DNS validateion purpose, and deleted after it is finished.
+- apply ACM cert with DNS validate method. running script `bin/create_dns_with_cert dev` will ensure a required temporary CNAME record to be created for DNS validateion purpose, and deleted after it is finished.
+- add a new Load Balancer Listener to current ELB, in order to enable TLS connection.
+Simply run `bin/add_lb_listeners dev`.
+The script will locate existing ACM cert ARN and ELB, and attach it to the new ELB listener.

+## CICD setup

+### Workflow

+- Pack the app inside `app-sinatra/` into a new Docker image and publish with current Build tag to differentiate version
+- Rerun CFN stacks to reflect the changes